‘The Walking Dead’ Season 9 Comic-Con Trailer All But Confirms Rick Grimes Fate

-Rick Grimes is the first character to appear in the full-length trailer, which debuted at Comic-con in San Diego as Andrew Lincoln, who plays the iconic character, confirms his departure.
+Rick Grimes is the first character to appear in the latest full-length Walking Dead trailer, which debuted at San Diego Comic-Con.
+Andrew Lincoln, who plays the iconic character, reportedly confirms his departure.

-Season 9 of The Walking Dead gets an October 7th premiere date on AMC, according to The Verge.
+Season 9 of The Walking Dead gets an October 7 premiere date on AMC, according to the Verge.

-Negan appears in the trailer with a fuller beard in his prison cell taunting Rick about the impending collapse of his leadership.
-A scene in the trailer shows the group of survivors working together.
-However, there are hints of a revolt as Maggie demands that she assumes leadership, reminding Rick of his promise to step aside.
+Negan appears in the trailer with a fuller beard.
+He is in his prison cell taunting Rick about the impending collapse of his leadership.
+Another scene in the trailer shows the group of survivors working together.
+However, there are hints of a revolt as Maggie demands that she be allowed to assume leadership, reminding Rick of his promise to step aside.

 The trailer also teases a civil war between The Saviors, the Kingdom, and the remaining survivors.

-Several new characters are introduced in a clip where they are seemingly being interviewed by Father Gabriel, who seems to have lost an eye to the mysterious plague he survived last season.
+Several new characters are introduced in a clip.
+They are seemingly being interviewed by Father Gabriel, who seems to have lost an eye to the mysterious plague he survived last season.

 “You think you got all this on lock,” Negan is heard saying to Rick.

 Daryl is seen assaulting an unknown character as he seems to partner up with Maggie to overthrow Rick.
-Michonne also doubts the survivor’s ability to forgive each other.
+Michonne also doubts the survivors’ ability to forgive each other.

 “This will be my last season on the show.
 We’re so proud of the work that we’ve done this season.
 My relationship with Mr Grimes is far from over.” – Andrew Lincoln on Rick’s fate on #TheWalkingDead pic.twitter.com/8c0hv354u8